The CPGC supports a robust range of domestic and international summer internships for students.

 - Engagement with issues of power and inequality.

-Application Deadlines: February 9—International partnerships, February 16—all other international internships, February 23—all domestic internships
+Application Deadlines: February 1—International and domestic partnerships, February 15—all other international internships, February 22—all other domestic internships

 CPGC internships ideally span 8-10 weeks.
 Interns are expected to work full time (35-40 hours per week) for their host organization.
 CPGC covers intern's costs, including travel, local transportation, required vaccinations, visas, food, housing; CPGC also provides the summer earnings expectation for students who receive financial aid.
 The Center supports 10 Bryn Mawr students pursuing international internships.